 Using recordings to aid in your preparation helps you to understand the tempo, style and phrasing of the piece and how your part fits into the whole.
 It is not cheating to listen, it is the appropriate professional practice.

 All excerpts linked below are in PDF format, ready to download.
+NOTE: yes, these are the same excerpts from the fall.

 Excerpts for String Players